tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/SDK 文档/.NET(C#) SDK/快速入门_intl_en.md

 Before making any COS requests, always instantiate the following 3 objects: `CosXmlConfig`, `QCloudCredentialProvider`, and `CosXmlServer`.

-- `CosXmlConfig` provides an API to configure the SDK.
+- `CosXmlConfig` provides an API to configure SDK.
 - `QCloudCredentialProvider` provides an API to set the key information.
-- `CosXmlServer` provides APIs for COS operations.
+- `CosXmlServer` provides APIs to perform operations on COS API services.

 >?
 The initialization sample below uses a temporary key.
 For more information about how to generate and use a temporary key, see [Generating and Using Temporary Keys](https://intl.cloud.tencent.com/document/product/436/14048).
 >